 For the outstanding ICE Plan award agreements, each performance share, if earned, entitles the holder to receive a number of common shares or cash within the range between a threshold and maximum number of our common shares, with the actual number of common shares earned dependent upon whether the Company achieves certain objectives and performance goals as established by the Committee.
 The performance share or unit grants vest over a period of three years and are intended to be paid out in common shares or cash in certain circumstances.
 Performance for the 2010 to 2012 performance period and 2011 to 2013 performance period is measured on the basis of two factors: 1) relative TSR for the period and 2) three-year cumulative free cash flow.
 The relative TSR for the 2010 to 2012 performance period is measured against a predetermined peer group of mining and metals companies and for the 2011 to 2013 performance period is measured against the constituents of the S&P Metals and Mining ETF Index on the last day of trading of the incentive period.
-Performance period and the 2012 to 2014 performance period is measured only on the basis of relative TSR for the 2011 to 2013 performance period and the 2012 to 2014 performance period is measured only on the basis of relative TSR for the period and Mining ETF Index on the last day of trading of the 2011 to 2013 performance period and the 2012 to 2014 performance period to 150 percent of the original grant.
+Performance for the 2012 to 2014 performance period is measured only on the basis of relative TSR for the period and measured against the constituents of the S&P Metals and Mining ETF Index on the last day of trading of the incentive period.
+The final payout for the 2010 to 2012 performance period will vary from zero to 150 percent of the original grant.
 The final payouts for the 2011 to 2013 performance period and the 2012 to 2014 performance period will vary from zero to 200 percent of the original grant.
-The restricted share units are subject to continued employment, are retention based, will vest at the end of the respective performance period for the performance period is common shares or cash in certain circumstances at a time determined by the Committee at its discretion.
+The restricted share units are subject to continued employment, are retention based, will vest at the end of the respective performance period for the performance shares, and are payable in common shares or cash in certain circumstances at a time determined by the Committee at its discretion.